donovanr/wemcell_example_cube_frank/README.md

 The variables that need to be changed in two places are listed below:

-- number of weighted ensemble iteratioins to run. the following parameters should be the same:
+- number of weighted ensemble iterations to run.
+The following parameters should be the same:
    - `we_iters` in `bstates/example_system_cube/Scene.WE.mdl`
    - `west:propogation:max_total_iterations` in `west.cfg`